martoast/pos/README.md

 to put the drawer on the modal I would need to make the modal its own component so that it can render it's own layout with the fixed drawer

+What is the out put and what is the input???